Hazwan Hamzah: International career

-Hazwan played for Brunei under-21s at the 2012 Hassanal Bolkiah Trophy, starting in their first-ever final appearance against Indonesia and emerging as 2-0 victors.
+Hazwan played for Brunei under-21s at the 2012 Hassanal Bolkiah Trophy, starting in their first-ever final appearance against Indonesia and emerging as 2–0 victors.
 A year later, he played with roughly the same team at the 2013 SEA Games held in Myanmar where Brunei under-23 failed to gain a single point in four matches.

 Hazwan made his full international debut at the 2018 World Cup qualifying First Round for AFC against Chinese Taipei at Kaohsiung, as a second-half substitute for Shahrazen Said.
-Brunei took home a 1-0 result courtesy of an Adi Said goal in the 36th minute.
+Brunei took home a 1–0 result courtesy of an Adi Said goal in the 36th minute.
 Hazwan started the second leg in place of Azwan Ali Rahman at home ground Hassanal Bolkiah National Stadium to protect the advantage but a 0-2 reverse meant that Brunei was knocked out of the 2018 World Cup.

 Hazwan made two further appearances for the national team in friendlies against Singapore and Cambodia later that year.
 He was earmarked for the 2016 AFC Solidarity Cup held in neighbouring Malaysia but did not make the final squad.

 Hazwan was part of the Brunei squad to face Timor-Leste for the 2018 AFF Suzuki Cup qualification.
 He started the first leg held in Kuala Lumpur on 1 September in a 3–1 loss.
 Seven days later in Bandar Seri Begawan, he was a late substitute for Helmi Zambin in the second leg, the match finished 1–0 to the Wasps.
 Brunei ultimately failed to qualify for the Suzuki Cup, losing 2–3 on aggregate.

 Hazwan was selected and started the friendly match away against Laos on 27 March 2022 which resulted in a 3–2 loss for the Wasps.
+Two months later, he also started the friendly against Malaysia who won 4–0.

+Hazwan's next appearance for the Wasps was at the 2024 ASEAN Championship qualification second leg against Timor-Leste in a 0–0 draw on 15 October of that year.
+This result eliminated Brunei from the 2024 ASEAN Championship on aggregate as the Timorese prevailed in the first leg 0–1 a week before.